How secured auto loans work

 A secured auto loan uses the car you are purchasing as collateral.
 It is the standard option on the market.
-The majority of banks, credit unions, online lenders and dealerships exclusively offer secured car loans.
+Most banks, credit unions, online lenders and dealerships exclusively offer secured car loans.
 This helps keep rates competitive and reduces the lender’s risk, which can help people with poor credit or no credit history qualify.

-Because the loan is secured by the vehicle, you could have it repossessed if you are unable to repay.
-However, a secured car loan is usually the best choice for most borrowers.
-Alongside more competitive rates, lenders may offer terms up to 96 months and a relatively quick application process.
-So while there are benefits to an unsecured loan, you may have better luck finding — and qualifying for — a secured car loan.
+Because your vehicle secures the loan, your car could be repossessed if you cannot repay it.
+However, a secured car loan is the best choice for most borrowers.
+Alongside more competitive rates, lenders may offer terms of up to 96 months and a relatively quick application process.
+So, while there are benefits to an unsecured loan, you may have better luck finding — and qualifying for — a secured car loan.

 Secured auto loans are the most common type of auto loan.
-They are offered by a wide range of lenders that work with a variety of borrowers.
+They are offered by a wide range of lenders that work with borrowers across the entire credit spectrum.
 While the requirements you need to meet will vary by lender, overall, secured auto loans are much easier to find and qualify for.

 Like any loan, you will be responsible for repaying the amount you borrow plus interest and fees.
 When you take out a secured auto loan, you use the car you are purchasing as collateral for the loan.
 This means that the lender will keep the car title until you finish paying off your loan.

 If you are unable to repay, the lender can repossess your vehicle and sell it to recoup the loss.
-Because of this, lenders are more likely to offer competitive rates and work with borrowers who have bad credit.
+Because of this, lenders are more likely to offer competitive rates and work with borrowers with bad credit.

 Benefits of secured car loans